 It’s easy to get started!

-This article describes how to create a meeting agenda with a Decisions Meeting Secretary for Outlook.
-If you want to learn how it is done in Teams, then check out this article.
+This article describes how to create a meeting agenda with Decisions Meeting Secretary for Outlook.
+If you want to learn how it's done in Microsoft Teams, then check out this article.

 Step I: Launch Outlook on desktop or the web

 Step II: Create a new or open an existing meeting

 Fill out the meeting details including the date, start and end times, and subject